 Jollie's Cumberland Guide & Directory 1811, Part 2

->
+> |

+CHAP.
+VI.
+Route to Maryport.
 We now proceed towards Maryport.
 The road passes over some extensive commons to the large and pleasant village of Aspatria, and then continues along the northern banks of the Ellen to Maryport.
 On the right we observe the ground gently swelling into long, humble ridges, running parallel to our present route; beyond which are the flat districts of Abbey-Holm and Kirkbride, bordering on the Frith, which, as well as the mountains of Scotland, are often in full view from the road.
 On the left, the country rises in one general but easy swell towards the mountains and rising grounds which bind the course of the river Derwent.
 Here and there we notice a few trees, and regret that no more appear, to shelter and beautify the country: this, no doubt, is the unhappy consequence of those customary tenures which prevail over a great part of Cumberland, and gives to the Lords of Manors a right to all such trees as do not grow in the old hedge-rows; thereby discouraging the practice of planting1.

 On the left, within the course of three miles, stand the old, neglected mansions of Crookdake-hall, Weary-hall, White-hall, and Harby-brow.
 White-hall, however, has undergone some repairs and improvements by the present owner, William John Charlton, Esq.
 At a little distance, before we reach Aspatria, the road conducts us close past the deer-park of Brayton Hall, the principal seat of Lady Lawson.
 The mansion, as well as the adjacent grounds, have been much improved by the late Sir Wilfrid Lawson, who laid out extensive botanic gardens, collected a most valuable library of books, prints, and paintings; and whose love of the arts, guided by an excellent taste, whose spirit of improvement, liberality, hospitable disposition, honourable principles, and gentlemanly manners and character, have made his untimely death to be felt as a real loss to this county.
+Isel-hall, on the banks of the Derwent, about six or seven miles south from Brayton, is another old family seat of the Lawsons.
+It stands low, in a very pleasant vale, near the brink of the river, with deep woods climbing up the heights behind, and the verdant hills of Embleton ascending in front, on the opposite side of the water.

 Jollie's Cumberland Guide & Directory 1811

->
+> |

 Notes

-1. This lack of trees is still apparent in Cumberland today; given that the county once had a very large deciduous forest in Inglewood, this is particularly sad.
-While large areas of the uplands have been covered with foreign evergreens, under the aegis of the Forestry Commission, with the primary aim of producing timber, a campaign to replant large areas of the county with native species would have my whole-hearted support.
+in Cumberland today; given that the county once had a very large deciduous forest in Inglewood, this is particularly sad.
+While large areas of the

 2. Obsolete spelling for ankle.